 Location: East end of Industrial Way, Larkspur, can also be reached by the parking behind Cost Plus walking east and then turn left on the levee to the end of Industrial Way.

-Tidal marsh and upland habitat was restored in 2017 (see more in Stewardship) adjacent to the existing Corte madera Ecological Reserve.
+The tidal marsh and upland habitat adjacent to the existing Corte Madera Marsh Ecological Reserve were restored in 2017 (see more in Stewardship).
 In 2018 we planted 18,000 plants.
 In the summer of 2019 we watered every three weeks with an irrigation system we installed.
 Winter and spring maintenance work includes removing invasive plants that sprout with the rains.

 Triangle Marsh